Zanaeira/SalahTimesTDD/README.md

 * SupplementaryRegistration
 * NSCollectionLayoutDecorationItem

+## UITableView

+The Settings page is a static UITableView.

+## UIPageViewController

+The app allows users to add multiple locations and displays them in a UIPageViewController.

 ## MVC

 The app is coded using an MVC approach.
 The simplicity of the app, and focus on trying to make appropriate architectural choices based on the current requirements, meant that there was no need to superficially implement a different architecture such as MVVM or MVP.
 MVC was very suitable and clean and hence I did not opt for any alternative.

 ## Dynamic Type

 The app supports dynamic type and larger accessibility sizes.
-Where the largest accessibility sizes would actually cause the text to be less readable and result in a lot of scrolling (namely, on the Settings page), I have restricted the maximum font size.
-Where iOS 15 is available, I have used the new API to restrict this maximum size to .accessibilityMedium.
-For iOS 14, I have restricted the maximum size by providing the appropriate font size.
+The Overview screen reacts to various system font sizes and ensures that the text is always legible.
+The Locations screen uses UICollectionViewListCell which automatically leverages the in-built support for Dynamic Type.

 ## NotificationCenter

-The app has a very minimalistic usage of the NotificationCenter due to the simplicity of its needs.
-At midnight, the app ensures that the prayer times being displayed are up to date by setting the new date and making a new API call.
+The app has a minimalistic usage of the NotificationCenter due to the simplicity of its needs.
+If the system time changes (mainly at midnight, but all if the user changes the date on their device), the app ensures that the prayer times being displayed are up to date by setting the new date and making a new API call.

+## Git / Github

+I used Git throughout coding this project in order to ensure that changes were incrementally made and that the commited code was always in a working state.
+I used GitTower and then eventually switched to GitKraken, which I prefer, though am comfortable in using both.